ICICI Bank okays independent probe into allegations against Chanda Kochhar

 -

+The enquiry, the bank said, will be conducted by an 'independent and credible' person.

-The allegations are related to 'conflict of interest' over a time and 'quid pro quo' in course of Kochhar's work in dealing with certain borrowers.
+The whistle-blower had alleged that the bank's MD and CEO had not adhered to provisions relating to code of conduct of the bank and legal and regulatory provisions relating to conflict of interest over a period of time and also alleged quid pro quo in the course of Kochhar's work in dealing with certain customers/borrowers of the bank.

+Interestingly in April, the board had expressed full confidence in Kochhar and ruled out any quid pro quo as alleged with regard to certain loan given to Videocon group.

+The regulator filing, which came today after close of stock market, further said the enquiry will cover all "connected matters" in the course of investigations to bring the matter to a final close.

 RECOMMENDED FOR YOU